NickHoulding/AI-Flashcard-Generator/README.md

 ## Overview

-NeuraLM is a desktop application that uses local AI models to generate study flashcards and answer questions based on your own documents.
+AiCard is a desktop application that uses local AI models to generate study flashcards and answer questions based on your own documents.
 By leveraging Retrieval-Augmented Generation (RAG), the application provides accurate, contextual responses based on the content of your uploaded PDF files.

 ## Features